Segmentation and Visualization of the Cerebellum

 The Task

+One possible way to study the functions of the human brain is to study patients with particular lesions.
+The value of such studies improves greatly, if good quantitative data about the degree of the lesions is available.
 The functions of the cerebellum are often examined by evaluating data from patients that suffer from degenerative processes which yield a reduced volume of large areas of the cerebellum.
 Processing of MRT datasets allow to quantify the degree of the reduction.
 This is done using a semi-automatic segmentation of the cerebellum followed by volumetry.
 To calibrate for intra-individual differences in brain size, the deducted volume is set into relation with the total intra cranial volume and the total brain volume.
+The results of the volumetry of the cerebellum are correlated with various neurophysiological and neuropsychological findings.
+This project is doen in cooperation withKlinik für Neurologie

 Universität Duisburg-Essen